Frank Henderson (Scottish politician)

 Frank Henderson (1836 – 21 July 1889) was a Scottish Liberal politician who sat in the House of Commons from 1880 to 1885.

 Early life

-Henderson was the son of Henry Henderson, a leather merchant of Dundee, and his wife Anne Lindsay, daughter of James Lindsay.
+Frank Henderson was born in 1836 as the youngest son of Henry Henderson, a leather merchant of Dundee, and his wife Anne Lindsay, daughter of James Lindsay.
 He was educated at the High School of Dundee.

 Career

 At the 1880 general election Henderson was elected as the member of parliament (MP) for Dundee.
 He held the seat until the 1885 general election, when he did not stand again.

 Personal life

-Henderson married Ellen Isabella Scroggie, daughter of David Scroggie of Laurencekirk, Kincardineshire.

-Henderson died 21 July 1889 at the age of 53.
+In 1863, Henderson married Ellen Isabelle Scroggie, daughter of David Scroggie of Laurencekirk, Kincardineshire.
+He died on 21 July 1889 at the age of 53.